-Everyone can have a maximum of 3 entries, entries must be in by next Wednesday (March 15th) and All Entries Must Be PG-13.
+Everyone can have a maximum of 3 entries, entries must be in by next Wednesday (Aug 16th) and All Entries Must Be PG-13.

 Entries must be made as a comment or comments to this post, containing a link directly to the image and the character name;

 Please name your filesas [your name]-[character name].[file extension] before you upload it.
 So DiCicatriz, for instance, would save his “Bayou Belle” character image as DiCicatriz-BayouBelle.png.

 Please make the link go directly to the image (like this) and not to a hosting jump page (like this). *

 This contest will close on Sunday, August 13 at 9:00am Eastern.

 Well, it’s finally here.
 The moment of truth.
 The Dark Tower is here.
 Due to work schedules we hit up the Thursday night screening, so we got to see the very first showing in our theater.
 That was pretty cool in itself; me and the other half, my fellow Dark Tower nerd sister, and our elder spawn whose namesake is the main character of this series.
 This was a big night, and some of us were quite nervous to see how it would turn out.
 How could we possibly flesh out a world with such dense lore and connection to so many other things and make a satisfying movie with only 95 minutes of runtime?
 Well folks, that’s what we’re here to talk about today.
 This is a spoiler-free review and I’m going to try and keep it a little more succinct than some of my other ones.
 Because this is The Dark Tower though, I will also be posting a second review which will be spoiler-heavy, lore-discussing, and hardcore nerdy.
 I’ll link that separately.
 So let’s get to it.